-Many of the Times, we face the IssueIssue that the mouse won’t scroll or the mouse is not scrolling; this is a very well known Error that meets every user.
+Many times, we face the IssueIssue that the mouse won’t scroll or the mouse is not scrolling; this is a very well-known Error that meets every user.

 Step: 1.
 Press Windows and R keys to open the Run Utility and type devmgmt.msc then press Enter for opening the Device Manager.

 Step: 2.
 Now go in the Mice and other pointing devices and right-click on the mouse, then click on the Update Driver.